 Applications are welcome from anybody who has a project which they believe meets these aims.
 Early applications (Stage One, see below) for projects which may not be completed until a few years’ time are welcomed to allow early consideration of these projects and to improve financial planning of The Birds of Scotland Fund.

 How will applications be considered?

-Applications will be considered as a two stage process by a group of 5 members of the Fund committee.
+Applications will be considered as a two stage process by a group of four members of the Fund committee.
 This comprises members of the SOC Council and the editors of The Birds of Scotland.
 The first stage will consider a project in principle and assess how well it will meet the purposes laid out for The Birds of Scotland Fund alongside other applications received.
-The details required for Stage One have been kept to a minimum to allow an early decision for support to be made.
+The details required for Stage One, have been kept to a minimum to allow an early decision for support to be made.
 At the end of Stage One applicants will either receive an ‘orange light’ indicating a willingness in principle to provide some funding to the project, or a ‘red light’ indicating that the project will not be supported.
 Stage One applications can be made at any time of the year.

 At the conclusion of Stage One, the Fund committee will provide reasons for refusal of an unsuccessful application, or may provide pointers for additional issues to be considered during Stage Two.

 At Stage Two, a more detailed consideration will be given to those projects which have reached that stage.
 Applicants will be required to provide details of the budget for their project along with details of existing and possible sources of funding.
 Key deliverables and timescales should be detailed, giving an indication of when the funding is required.
-There will be two Stage Two closing dates per year after which applications will be considered in detail and a decision agreed by the Fund committee.

 What form will the contribution take?